Slow Cooker North Carolina Pulled Pork

 - In a medium mixing bowl, whisk all the Grandpa’s Butt Rub ingredients together, taking care to eliminate all lumps until it is a course powdery mix

 - Sprinkle Grandpa’s Butt Rub on all four sides of your butt and rub it into the meat.
-Keep turing the roast to get all of the loose rub off and then rubbed back into the meat, so the butt roast is uniformly covered in rub mix.
+Keep turning the roast to get all of the loose rub off and then rubbed back into the meat, so the butt roast is uniformly covered in rub mix.

 - Put your plated wrapped and rubbed butt in the refrigerator for at least 24 hours